azzam20-max/stellar-land-registry/README.md

 - [Soroban Studio](https://stellar.org/soroban) — Browser-based IDE for writing and deploying contracts
 - **Rust** (`no_std`) — Systems programming language for smart contracts

----

-## 📄 License

-MIT License — Free to use and modify.